Julius170/Making_Contract_Calls.demo/README.md

 * To begin, Run the code `const TestContract = await ethers.getContractFactory("TestContract")`, to simply get the deployed contract factory.

 * Next, run the command `const test = await TestContract.attach("<TestContract.sol_contract_address>")`, to gain access to the contract on the blockchain:

 A successful transaction should look like the image below:
 ![Test Contract Factory](https://user-images.githubusercontent.com/69092079/200295770-0b11ea62-6f43-4db6-b67b-fc12418cef8a.jpg)

-***Note: This is where you'll need the contract address of the `Person.sol` You will need to pass the address as the first argument to all the function calls***
+***Note: This is where you'll need the contract address of the `Person.sol` You will need to pass the address as the first argument to all the function calls***.

 ***assuming the deployed `Person.sol` contract address is: 0xA019Ad7Ed1F3fc0276E0854F2fF022EFeFf5C8e1***

 * Run the command `await test.callGetDetails("0xA019Ad7Ed1F3fc0276E0854F2fF022EFeFf5C8e1", "Julia", 25)`.
 A successful transaction should look like the image below:

 ![Test Contract Calling](https://user-images.githubusercontent.com/69092079/200296284-4b71b095-7e15-49ed-9ab8-afd7c1570e3b.jpg)

 * Run the command `await test.callSayDetails("0xA019Ad7Ed1F3fc0276E0854F2fF022EFeFf5C8e1")`.
 A successful transaction should look like the image below:

 ![Test Contract Call](https://user-images.githubusercontent.com/69092079/200296787-ecae4d6c-61ac-4e25-80be-fbede8931cc5.jpg)

 * Run the command `await test.callpayFee("0xA019Ad7Ed1F3fc0276E0854F2fF022EFeFf5C8e1")`.
 A successful transaction should look like the image below:

 ![Testing Contract Call](https://user-images.githubusercontent.com/69092079/200297519-8b662168-1d4a-4648-a31a-2fb9166c1ec0.jpg)

 * Run the command `await test.callgetValue("0xA019Ad7Ed1F3fc0276E0854F2fF022EFeFf5C8e1")`.
 A successful transaction should look like the image below:

 ![Test Contract Call](https://user-images.githubusercontent.com/69092079/200297582-975041d8-986a-4582-917c-6380a9ea6aa8.jpg)

 # Conclusion
-Finálè, you complete and learned quite a lot of new things here, You created two smart contracts, one will call functions and the other to make contract calls across the blockchain, You deployed both contracts to the Celo Blockchain successfully.
-You also interact with the deployed contract using the Hardhat Console and you made several contract calls on the celo blockchain.
+Finálè, you have completed and learned quite a lot of new things here.
+You created two smart contracts, one will call functions and the other to make contract calls across the blockchain; you deployed both contracts to the Celo Blockchain successfully.
+You also interacted with the deployed contract using the Hardhat Console, and you made several contract calls on the celo blockchain.
-***Here is a link to the complete Demo file of this [tutorial](https://github.com/Julius170/Making_Contract_Calls.demo)***.

-***Congratulations on taking another big step into the web3 rabbit hole***.
+***Congratulations on taking another big step into the web3 rabbit hole.***

+# Next Steps
+You can also read about how to run the unit test for smart contracts using Truffle, and how to run the unit test for smart contracts using Hardhat.
+Here are some other tutorial articles you might be interested in.

+# About the Author
+Mayowa Julius Ogungbola

+A Software Engineer and technical writer always open to working on new ideas.
+I enjoy working on [GitHub](https://github.com/Julius170/) and you could also find out what I tweet about and connect with me on [Twitter](https://twitter.com/JuliusAyoola1).

+# References
+Here is a [link](https://github.com/Julius170/Making_Contract_Calls.demo) to the complete tutorial sample code on my GitHub, Leave a ⭐on the repository if you find it helpful.